jorgecortesdev/cf-1-simple-js-app/README.md

 1. Clone the repository to your local machine.
 2. Open the project directory in your preferred code editor.
-3. Install ESLint plugin in your editor and configure it with the provided `.eslintrc` file.
+3. Install the ESLint plugin in your editor and configure it with the provided `.eslintrc` file.

 ## Usage